 The 2030 Agenda, adopted by the UN Member States in 2015, is the most ambitious and important development agenda, the world has ever seen.

-But five years in, the world is not on track to reaching the Sustainable Development Goals in 2030.
-And the Covid-19 crisis is likely to result in a setback on all 17 SDGs.
+But half way to 2030, the world is not on track to reaching the Sustainable Development Goals.
+The Covid-19 pandemic and the war in Ukraine have resulted in a setback on all 17 SDGs.
 This represents a challenge, but also an opportunity.

 The 2030 Agenda aims to ‘transform our world’ based on the principles of ‘leaving no one behind’ and ‘do no harm’.